MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-peertopeercaching.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether BranchCache distributed cache mode is enabled on client computers to which this policy is applied.
 In addition to this policy, you must use the policy "Turn on BranchCache" to enable BranchCache on client computers.

 In distributed cache mode, client computers download content from BranchCache-enabled main office content servers, cache the content locally, and serve the content to other BranchCache distributed cache mode clients in the branch office.